How to Clean Your Microwave

 How to Clean a Microwave

 It’s easy to use a damp rag and wipe off the outside and most of the inside of your microwave.
-One nice thing about microwaves is cleaning can be extremely simple.
+One nice thing about microwaves: cleaning is extremely simple.
 With the right tools, you can have your microwave clean itself.
-There are many things you can put into your microwave and nuke for a few minutes that will leave it sparkly clean.
+There are many things you can microwave for a few minutes that will leave it sparkly clean.

 - Lemon: Fill a glass bowl with 3–4 cups of hot water.
 Add in a cut of lemon.
 Microwave for three to four minutes or until the water is boiling.
 Use a wet cleaning cloth to wipe down the inside.